sotiristiga/euroleague/README.md

 Personal Fouls(PF),
 Opponent Personal Fouls(opp_PF)

-You can use and some conditions for the phase & season you interest, what the player made at home or away games and wins or loses
+You can use some conditions for the phase & season of your interest, what the player made at home or away games and wins or loses

 Team Shooting stats: Have the shootings stats per game such as